 Smart Contracts

 Polygolem interacts with Polymarket’s on-chain infrastructure on Polygon (chain ID 137).
-This page documents every contract address, the factory permission model, and CREATE2 address derivation.
+This page documents every contract address polygolem relies on, the upstream resolution contracts, the factory permission model, and CREATE2 address derivation.

 Contract Registry